mit-orcd/orcd-docs-edit/docs/software/julia.md

     export PATH=/path/to/.juliaup/bin${PATH:+:${PATH}}
     ```

+Click [here](https://github.com/JuliaLang/juliaup) for more information on installing and using Juliaup.

 !!!Note
     Currently, Juliaup is not compatible with Satori or SuperCloud.

-Click [here](https://github.com/JuliaLang/juliaup) for more information on installing and using Juliaup.

-## Conda

-*This route is not recommended.
-Currently looking into other ways of using Julia with Jupyter that do not go through Conda.*

 ## Using Different Julia Versions